Benicia Dog Bite Lawyer

 The effects of a dog bite injury can be severe.
-Many people who suffer dog bites are left with expensive hospital bills and need to pay for therapy to recover.
+Many people who suffer dog bites are left with expensive hospital bills and must pay for therapy to recover.
 On top of this, dog bite injuries can leave people unable to work, meaning they lose a source of income.
 However, under California law, dog owners are strictly liable for injuries caused by their pets.
-This means that injured parties are not required to establish that the owner was negligent to receive compensation.
+Injured parties are not required to establish that the owner was negligent in receiving compensation.
 This differs from most personal injury cases and makes receiving compensation easier.

-If your injuries are serious, calling a lawyer is critical to recovering your damages.
-A lawyer who has experience handling dog bite cases in California will know the full extent of losses that you can recover and prepare, investigate, and argue your case to reclaim all of the payments that you rightly deserve.
+If your injuries are severe, calling a lawyer is critical to recovering your damages.
+A lawyer with experience handling dog bite cases in California will know the full extent of losses you can recover and prepare, investigate, and argue your case to reclaim all of the payments you rightly deserve.

 However, finding a lawyer that is right for you can be a difficult task.
 In addition to finding somebody with ample experience, you must have a lawyer you are comfortable with.
-A good way to see if a lawyer is right for you is to call and speak with them about your case and any concerns you may have.What Damages Can I Recover from a Dog Bite Claim??
+An excellent way to see if a lawyer is right for you is to call and speak with them about your case and any concerns you may have.What Damages Can I Recover from a Dog Bite Claim??

-Because many dog breeds have sharp teeth and strong jaw and chest muscles, the damage that they cause in an attack can cause a range of critical injuries.
+Because many dog breeds have sharp teeth and strong jaw and chest muscles, the damage they cause in an attack can cause a range of critical injuries.
 These severe types of trauma include traumatic brain injuries, facial lacerations, infected wounds, spinal injuries, bone fractures, etc.

 These injuries can leave people seriously hurt.
 Those injured in dog bite cases can seek payment for various damages.
 Losses that can often be recovered from dog bite injuries include: